-In addition, install the library files that depend on each of the files above.
-The required packages and library files differ depending on the type or version of the OS.
+The required packages differ depending on the type or version of the OS.
 For details, see the Release Notes.

 6. Open the /etc/sysctl.conf file, and set the kernel parameters.

 Add the following entries to the /etc/sysctl.conf file: